WenyinWei/ViennaPDE/README.md

 ## ViennaPDE
 ViennaPDE is written by Wenyin during his study of PDE at Tsinghua University.
 The project has heavy reliance on the ViennaCL library.
+The code now is capable to calculate the 1D simulation rapidly.
+For 2D or 3D application, development is in progress.
+Please contact Wenyin if you have any extention for the concrete application.

 # Compile
 It is compiled with a NVIDIA CUDA driver and powered by ViennaCL openCL library, otherwise the user may need to configure the cmake command to use other backend (CUDA or openMP).

-The command needs to be edited for the above purpose is located at `/home/ununtu/~/ViennaPDE/test/viennapde/core/CMakeLists.txt `
+The command needs to be edited for the above purpose is located at `ViennaPDE/test/viennapde/core/CMakeLists.txt `
 ```
 set_target_properties(${exec} PROPERTIES COMPILE_FLAGS "-DVIENNACL_WITH_OPENCL") # Guide Viennacl to use opencl mode.
 ```